 Meet The Bassett Family

-Ann Bassett, CEO Emeritus
+Ann Bassett, In Memoriam

 A woman ahead of her time, Ann Bassett, was the driving force behind the initial expansion of her family’s ice cream business beyond Philadelphia.
 From her early teens, Ann worked both at the store’s counter dipping ice cream and in their production area located in the basement of Reading Terminal Market.
 She married in her early twenties and left to raise her family.
 In her mid-forties, as circumstances changed in her life, Ann found herself living with her two boys back under her parents’ roof.